aislinb/sei-project-1/README.md

 * Deploy your game online, using Github Pages, where the rest of the world can access it
 * Use semantic markup for HTML and CSS

+**Requirements Specific to Connect-4:**
+* The game should be playable for two players on the same computer, taking turns to make their moves
+* The winner should be displayed when the game is over
+* The game cannot be built with Canvas
 ### Technologies Used

 **Front-End:**